Displaying Untranslated Content using Content Duplication

 When you want to duplicate a large amount of content, all at once, use WPML’s Translation Dashboard.

 Choose the content to duplicate.
 Next to each language, there’s a new option to duplicate.
-Click on Send content and you’re done.
+Click on Duplicate and you’re done.

 It doesn’t matter if you’re selecting content from the Translation Dashboard or from edit pages.
-You can later edit that content and make it independent or turn existing translations (which are actual duplicate content) into duplicates.
+You can later edit that content and make it independent or turn existing translations into duplicates.

 Before Version 3.3 WPML Tells Google Where the Original Is

-In case you don’t know it, WordPress has a way of telling search engines where content originates from.
+In case you didn’t know it, WordPress has a way of telling search engines where content originates from.
 The rel=”canonical” tag indicates the original URL of every piece of content.
-This way, if it appears in several URLs, search engines know where to list it on.
+This way, if it appears in several URLs, search engines know where to list it.